Tashkent: Post Caliphate rule

 Under the Samanid Empire, whose founder Ismail Samani was a descendant of Persian Zoroastrian convert to Islam, the city came to be known as Binkath.
 However, the Arabs retained the old name of Chach for the surrounding region, pronouncing it ash-Shāsh (الشاش) instead.
-Kand, qand, kent, kad, kath, kud—all meaning a city—are derived from the Persian/Sogdian کنده (kanda), meaning a town or a city.
-They are found in city names such as Samarkand, Yarkand, Panjakent, Khujand etc.).

-Abu Bakr Muhammad ibn Ali ash-Shashi, known as al-Kaffal ash-Shashi (904-975), was born in Tashkent - an Islamic theologian, scholar, jurist of the Shafi'i madhhab, hadith scholar and linguist.
+Abu Bakr Muhammad ibn Ali ash-Shashi, known as al-Kaffal ash-Shashi (904-975), was born in Tashkent.
+He was an Islamic theologian, scholar, jurist of the Shafi'i madhhab, hadith scholar and linguist.

 After the 11th century, the name evolved from Chachkand/Chashkand to Tashkand.
 The modern spelling of "Tashkent" reflects Russian orthography and 20th-century Soviet influence.

 At the end of the 10th century, Tashkent became part of the possessions of the Turkic state of the Karakhanids.
 In 998/99 the Tashkent oasis went to the Karakhanid Ahmad ibn Ali, who ruled the north-eastern regions of Mavarannahr.
 In 1177/78, a separate khanate was formed in the Tashkent oasis.
-Its center was Banakat, where dirhams Mu'izz ad-dunya wa-d-din Qilich-khan were minted, in 1195-1197 - Jalal ad-dunya wa-d-din Tafgach-khakan, in 1197-1206 - 'Imad ad-dunya va-d-din Ulug Egdish Chagry-khan.
+Its center was Banakat, where dirhams of Mu'izz ad-dunya wa-d-din Qilich-khan were minted, in 1195–1197; and of Jalal ad-dunya wa-d-din Tafgach-khakan, in 1197–1206.